DaraDoesDev/User-Interface/README.md

 * Open the code with your preferred integrated development environment (IDE).

-* Start on the objectives
+* Start on the objectives.

 ## Objectives: